huggingface/datasets/docs/README.md

 ```

 If you just want to add a method that is not documented (for instance magic method like `__call__` is not documented
-by default) you can add the list of methods to add in a list that contains `all`:
+by default) you can put the list of methods to add in a list that contains `all`:

 ```
 ## XXXTokenizer